shakebugs/shake-docs/docs/android/user-feedback/invoke.md

 </Tabs>

 ### Shaking gesture
-By default, the shaking gesture opens up Shake user feedback.
+By default, the shaking gesture opens Shake user feedback.

 :::note

-If you are testing Shake SDK on your computer, keep in mind that Android emulator’s "shaking gesture" is too weak to invoke Shake.
+If you are testing Shake SDK on your computer, keep in mind that the Android Emulator’s "shaking gesture" is too weak to invoke Shake.
 You can decrease Shake's threshold as described below, or use another invocation method.

 :::

-Shaking threshold can be fine-tuned too.
-Let's decrease it for example, so Shake user feedback is easier to invoke:
+The shaking threshold can be fine-tuned too.
+Let's decrease it, for example, so that Shake user feedback is easier to invoke:

 <Tabs
   groupId="android"